-Effective 11/10/2021 the WV Department of Education have revised their Praxis Core exemption requirements.
-At least one of the following requirements must be met in order to receive an exemption for the Praxis Core Reading, Writing and/or Math exam(s) for acceptance into the Undergraduate Teacher Education Program, or into the Master of Arts in Teaching Program.

-Note - WVDE exemption requirements are subject to change.
+Effective November 9, 2022 the WV Department of Education have revised their Praxis Core exemption requirements.
+At least one of the following requirements must be met in order to receive an exemption for the Praxis Core Reading, Writing and/or Math exam(s) for acceptance into an Initial Licensure Program.
+Please note that WVDE exemption requirements are subject to change.